| Route- and Travel planners

 treewidth, parameterized algorithms, network modeling.

-- Combinatorial optimization and simulation e.g. advanced integer linear
+- Optimization and simulation e.g. linear programming, column

 - Applied algorithmics e.g. in computational sustainability,